MoBlockbuster/websiteinspector/README.md

 - Use parameter **-u** to update me

 ### Support:
-If you use this tool, I would be happy to receive your feedback and your experience with webinspector
+If you use this tool, I would be happy to receive your feedback and your experience with websiteinspector

 **Cheers**